Abandoned Pennsylvania Turnpike: Opening and realignment

-Abandonment & Later Uses
+Abandonment and later uses

 By the late 1950s, the turnpike was so heavily used that traffic congestion demanded expansion because bottlenecks at the two-lane tunnels on the Pennsylvania Turnpike became a major problem.
 Traffic jams formed at each tunnel, especially during the summer.
 The Pennsylvania Turnpike Commission (PTC) conducted studies on either expanding or bypassing the tunnels.
 Following the studies, the PTC decided to construct new tubes at four of the tunnels and bypass the remaining three.
 The Sideling Hill and Rays Hill tunnels were bypassed by a 13 mi new highway, as was the westbound-only Cove Valley Travel Plaza, which was located at the eastern portal of the Sideling Hill Tunnel.
 Instead, a new Sideling Hill Travel Plaza was built to cater for travelers in both directions on the turnpike.
 The turnpike bypass of Rays Hill and Sideling Hill tunnels opened to traffic on November 26, 1968.